API Documentation

 -H "x-openai-key: $OPENAI_KEY" \

-data: {"type":"response.output_text.delta","delta":" How"}
+data: {"type":"response.output_text.delta","delta":" on"}

-data: {"type":"response.output_text.delta","delta":" can"}
+data: {"type":"response.output_text.delta","delta":" our"}

-data: {"type":"response.output_text.delta","delta":" I"}
+data: {"type":"response.output_text.delta","delta":" previous"}

-data: {"type":"response.output_text.delta","delta":" help?"}
+data: {"type":"response.output_text.delta","delta":" conversations,"}

 data: {"type":"response.completed","response":{...}}